-(1) Explore the physical and chemical gradients along active and extinct fluid pathways associated with sill emplacement;
+- (1) Explore the physical and chemical gradients along active and extinct fluid pathways associated with sill emplacement; - (2) Investigate subsurface microbial communities that are sustained by alteration products, in order to determine how efficiently they capture carbon-bearing alteration products; and - (3) Advance our understanding of the conditions that limit life in the deep biosphere.

-(2) Investigate subsurface microbial communities that are sustained by alteration products, in order to determine how efficiently they capture carbon-bearing alteration products; and data of mean one of the sediments and those that have experienced multiple generations of sill intrusion at depth.
+Coring sill-sediment successions will provide an integrated record of igneous accretion as well as baseline data of carbon flux, including unaltered subsurface sediments and those that have experienced multiple generations of sill intrusion at depth.
 Petrophysical data (e.g., porosity/permeability) will also constrain crustal fluid flow and heat exchange that exert fundamental controls on this system.
 All findings will deepen our understanding of mechanisms of carbon remobilization implicated in global-scale rapid climate change.